How Should Meat be Stored and Prepared in a commercial kitchen?

 Meat preparation area in a commercial kitchen

 The meat, poultry and seafood preparation area receives the meats as they are sold and then prepares them according to cuts and specialties for the dishes to be prepared.

 Nowadays, in the big kitchens, the meat is received almost the product is ready, so that it requires the least amount of work and preparation time for its preparation, in addition to having the benefit of reducing the storage space for it.

-The distribution of the area of preparation of meats, must follow the logical steps of procedure for any meat.
+The distribution of the area of preparation of meats must follow the logical steps of the procedure for any meat.

 |No. of daily dishes served||Surface area for the preparation of the various meats (m²)|

 In a commercial kitchen, the preparation area for meat, poultry and seafood must be located near the meat refrigerator and the cooking area.

 In smaller kitchens, preparation areas are not defined and are often organized around the production area, to minimize distances traveled.
 In large kitchens, the various areas are specially designed and are usually divided into main dish area, vegetable area, and baking area, among others.